microsoft/atlas-design/site/src/atomics/image.md

 # Image

 Image atomics are used to set the image behavior of an element.
+Image height and width ratios can be set with [aspect ratio atomics](./aspect-ratio.md)

 ## Available classes